Monster of Florence: Gentilcore and Pettini

 On 15 September 1974, teenage couple Pasquale Gentilcore (19), a barman, and Stefania Pettini (18), an accountant, were shot and stabbed in a country lane near Borgo San Lorenzo while having sex in Gentilcore's Fiat 127.
 They were not far from a notorious discotheque called Teen Club, where they were supposed to have been spending the evening with friends.
 Pettini's corpse had been violated with a grapevine stalk and disfigured with 97 stab wounds.
 Some hours before the murder, Pettini had disclosed to a close friend that a strange man was terrifying her.
 Another friend of Pettini's recalled that a strange man had followed and bothered the two of them during a driving lesson a few days before.
-Several couples who used to park in the same area where Gentilcore and Pettini were murdered stated that theat particular area was frequented by voyeurs, a pair of them acting very oddly.
+Several couples who used to park in the same area where Gentilcore and Pettini were murdered stated that that particular area was frequented by voyeurs, a pair of them acting very oddly.